akaterra/unitsnap.js/readme.md

         d: new Fixture().push(1, 2, 3), // linked to provided Fixture.pop
         e: Fixture, // exception - can be linked to observer Fixture only in context of observer
         f: StaticMethod(2), // custom static method returning "2"
-        g: Property().get(1).set(Function), // custom property returning "1" on get and does nothing on set
+        g: Property().get(1).set(Undefined), // custom property returning "1" on get and does nothing on set
-        h: StaticProperty().get(1).set(Function), // custom static property returning "1" on get and does nothing on set
+        h: StaticProperty().get(1).set(Undefined), // custom static property returning "1" on get and does nothing on set
-        i: typeHelpers.This, // stub function returning this });
+        i: This, // stub function returning this
+    });

     const mocked = new Mocked();